dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.79
+Ultimate Whitecream addon update	Version 1.1.80

-Fixed: Cam4

-Fixed: Camsoda

-Fixed: sxyprn(YourPorn)
+Fixed: FreeOMovie

+Improved: ViralVideosX

-Improved: DaftSex
+Improved: PornTrex

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12